st10468527/PROG6212-RaceDay/README.md

 $ git commit -m "Added values to the Organiser table"
 $ git commit -m "Added values to the Participant table"
 $ git commit -m "Added values to the Event table"
+$ git commit -m "Added values to the Categories table"